Table of Contents

 If these treatments do not work, the doctor may recommend:

 - The use of a boot as a splint, which looks like a ski boot, for three to six weeks.
 It can be removed to take a shower.

 - Insoles for shoes made to measure (orthopedic).

 - Injections of steroids or injections in the heel.

 With electrostimulation, the application of a TENS with the electrodes placed as follows:

-b) large electrode (if there is a lot of pain) in the sole of the foot (under the calcaneus)
+b) large electrode (if there is a lot of pain) on the sole of the foot (under the calcaneus)

 d) Frequency: Tens 10 'rest program + Tens program every day for 5 days.

-e) Apply from 5º day only once when there is pain.
+e) Apply from the 5th day only once when there is pain.